jvandinter/MitoCallPipeline/README.md

 The pipeline described here calls mitochondrial SNVs and small indels in hg38 WGS BAM files.
 Additional filtering is supplied in functions for R.

-This pipeline is originally created by the [GATK](https://github.com/gatk-workflows/gatk4-mitochondria-pipeline) and slightly modified by me.
+This pipeline is originally created by the [GATK](https://github.com/gatk-workflows/gatk4-mitochondria-pipeline) and modified by me.
+Addded haplogroup-based blacklisting.

 ## Using the pipeline